zackliu/AzureSignalR-Serverless-EventGrid/README.md

----
-title: "Tutorial: Azure SignalR Service integration with Event Grid and Azure Function"
-description: In this tutorial, you learn how to integrate Azure SignalR Service with Azure Functions and Event Grid
-author: chenyl
-ms.service: signalr
-ms.topic: tutorial
-ms.date: 07/24/2019
-ms.author: chenyl
----
-# Tutorial: Azure SignalR Service integration with Event Grid and Azure Function
+# Sample: Azure SignalR Service integration with Event Grid and Azure Function

 A step by step tutorial to build a chat room with real-time online counting using Azure Functions, Event Grid, App Service Authentication, and SignalR Service.

 ## Introduction

-### Technologies used

-* [Azure Functions](https://azure.microsoft.com/services/functions/?WT.mc_id=serverlesschatlab-tutorial-antchu) - Backend API for authenticating users and sending chat messages
-* [Event Grid](https://azure.microsoft.com/en-us/services/event-grid/) - Push events of connections
-* [Azure SignalR Service](https://azure.microsoft.com/services/signalr-service/?WT.mc_id=serverlesschatlab-tutorial-antchu) - Broadcast new messages to connected chat clients
-* [Azure Storage](https://azure.microsoft.com/services/storage/?WT.mc_id=serverlesschatlab-tutorial-antchu) - Host the static website for the chat client UI

 ### Prerequisites